theode-ray/hello-world/README.md

 # hello-world
-github tutorial file, follwing for my PSY 4802 class
-I think its kind of strange that I'm learning this in a PSY and not a CSCI class. the psych department is very cool for doing this.
+github tutorial file, following for my PSY 4802 class I think its kind of strange that I'm learning this in a PSY and not a CSCI class. the psych department is very cool for doing this.